Copying Dates a Year Into the Future

 14. Format the selected cells to use whatever date format you desire.

 At first glance, it appears that all your dates are updated to be one year later than they were originally.
 In many instances this will be correct but, again, leap days will mess you up.
-If the original dates are in a year that contains a leap day, adding 365 to them doesn't mean they will be a year later because the leap year contains 366 days.
+If the original dates are in a year that contains a leap day, such as 2024, then adding 365 to them doesn't mean they will be a year later because the leap year contains 366 days.
 Thus, it is best to use one of the other methods described in this tip.

 ExcelTips is your source for cost-effective Microsoft Excel training.
-This tip (13328) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365.
+This tip (13328) applies to Microsoft Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021.

 Author Bio